hoho/dosido/nodejs/doc/api/http.markdown

  - `Agent` object: explicitly use the passed in `Agent`.
  - `false`: opts out of connection pooling with an Agent, defaults request to `Connection: close`.
+- `createConnection`: A function that produces a socket/stream to use for the request when the `agent` option is not used.
+This can be used to avoid creating a custom Agent class just to override the default `createConnection` function.
+See [`agent.createConnection()`][] for more details.

 The optional `callback` parameter will be added as a one time listener for the `'response'` event.